 Cheese making in Hastings County

 Hastings farmers saw the benefits of cooperation and cheese factories sprang up in all directions.
 Farmers had to work together to provide enough milk.
-Before there were milking machines one person can only milk around eight cows an hour.
-For a factory to operate commercially, one needed milk from 120 cows.
-Factories could be too far from the farms as they had to transport milk to the factory each day.
+Before there were milking machines, one person could only milk around eight cows an hour.
+For a factory to operate commercially, it needed milk from 120 cows.
+Factories couldn't be too far from the farms as they had to transport milk to the factory each day.

 Federal and Provincial involvement

-From 1870 onwards, the Federal and the provincial governments were very involved with improving the standards of cheese making.
+From 1870 onward, the federal and the provincial governments were very involved with improving the standards of cheese making.
 The cheese industry received special help, careful supervision and direction of the provincial and dominion governments.
 There had to be improvements before Canada could earn a reputation for high quality cheese.
 The federal government helped with the introduction of refrigeration on ships so that cheese could be exported to the UK.
-By 1877 there was a weekly refrigerated train from Stratford to the port of Montreal.
-The province and the federal government set up certification and licensing systems for cheese makers.
+By 1877, there was a weekly refrigerated train from Stratford to the port of Montreal.
+The provincial and federal government set up certification and licensing systems for cheese makers.